bd60/rx-extensions/README.md

 # Rx Extensions

-*A set of useful extensions for RxJS*
+*A set of useful extensions and operators for RxJS*